Risk Management

 • Strong Business Continuity Plan (BCP) and crisis response capabilities enabling structured and streamlined responses

-• Regular crisis and disaster response training and simulations
+• Enhance regional response capability through regular crisis and disaster response training and simulations

 • Identified alternative shipping locations and secure transportation capacity in preparation for a disaster that damages the logistics centers